Krishna--The Ever-Loving God

 by Stephen Knapp

-When it comes to mankind’s conception of God, it seems that each religion and culture describe the character of God differently.
+When it comes to humanity's conception of God, it seems that each religion and culture describe the character of God differently.
 In some we find God described as an angry and jealous God.
 Or we find the God of the Old Testament of the Bible with lots of rules but little mercy.
 Or in other religions we read about a God who is heartless to any nonbelievers, even if they merely lack understanding.
 In other cultures, God recommends killing all that do not wish to surrender to the local faith.
 Others may describe that there is a just and loving God watching over you.
 So, what are we to believe?

 Naturally, God will reveal Himself differently to those who are more devoted.
 He will reciprocate to the degree in which we love Him.
 But we are all parts and parcels of Him, so He is our Supreme Father who should have unconditional love for His children, even if we do go astray or get confused.
 So, it makes no sense how a God who is supposed to be all loving and merciful can send His children to an eternal hell or some damnation without the means of retribution or correcting themselves.
 Of course, we often find mankind putting his own fears and tendencies into the character of God, without true understanding.
 However, we find a very different and more loving God in the Vedic tradition in the form of Lord Krishna.
 So, let us find out the nature of this more loving form of the Supreme Being.